 Cafe fare to match the experience

-Overlooking Inokashira Park, the museum's Straw Hat Cafe affords guests a refreshing view while dining on an eclectic menu with organic ingredients.
+Overlooking Inokashira Park, the museum's Straw Hat Cafe affords guests a refreshing view while dining from an eclectic menu of organic dishes.
 As this is the only place to eat in the museum, lines can get long.
 Consider eating here before touring Ghibli's wonderland to cut down on waiting time.